SirDickensBottomskew/ISDMProject/UseCases.md

 ## Use Cases

-### Employees

-* Employee would get a profiler tool to lodge their personal details such as age, sex, culture and language proficiency.
-So the system can match customers who have similar details as the employee

-* System would ask meaningful questionnaire to employee about the product.
-Through the response the system will be able to detect which is the right product that employee have knowledge of
+* System would ask meaningful questionnaire to employee about the company's holiday packages as well as the employee's age, sex, culture and language proficiency.
+Through the responses the profiler tool woll lodge these details and will be able to detect which is the right product that employee have knowledge of and assign that product or products to the RM

 * The board of director also request that the system performance report (both technical and financial) to be made available to all member of the board of director at any time to justify the system.